-D. Persons with Disabilities: Segregation and Integration Patterns and Trends
+C. Persons with Disabilities: Segregation and Integration Patterns and Trends

 Map 9 shows that persons with disabilities are most likely to reside in neighborhoods that are northeast of central Mt.
 Shasta.
-This concentration pattern may be attributed, in part, the fact this neighborhood Alta Vista Manor Apartments, Alder Gardens, and Rockfellow House, all of which providing housing for seniors and/or persons with disabilities.
+This concentration pattern may be attributed, in part, to the fact that Alta Vista Manor Apartments and Alder Gardens are located in this neighborhood, all of which provide housing for seniors and/or persons with disabilities.

 The second greatest concentration of persons with disabilities shown in Map 9 is the geographic area that includes central Mt.
 Shasta to Mt.
 Shasta's northern boundary (again, the no population areas are included).
-While portions of this area include blocks where Hispanics are a slim to a predominate majority (see section 2.3 above), there are six assisted housing developments in this geographic area: President George Washington Manor I, President George Washington Manor II, President Grover Cleveland Manor, Shasta Manor, Shasta Manor II, and Alder Gardens (see section 6.1 and Table A-49 below for further discussion about assisted housing in Mt.
+While portions of this area include blocks where Hispanics are a slim to a predominate majority (see section 2.3 above), there are six assisted housing developments in this geographic area: President George Washington Manor I, President George Washington Manor II, President Grover Cleveland Manor, Shasta Manor, Shasta Manor II, and Alder Gardens (see section 5.3A and Table A-51 below for further discussion about assisted housing in Mt.
 Shasta).
 There are 32 housing units in these six housing developments that specifically provide housing for persons with disabilities.
-The Chateau Shasta Mobile Home and RV Park is also located in this second tier (see section 4.6(B) and Table A-31 below for more details).
+The Chateau Shasta Mobile Home and RV Park is also located in this second tier (see section 4.6(B) and Table A-32 below for more details).
 Mobilehome parks, such as Chateau Shasta, often provide housing that is of lower cost and may be a more affordable housing option.
 This concentration of persons with disabilities appears to be due to the presence of these assisted housing developments and the mobilehome park, and less related to greater ethnic diversity.
-This assessment is consistent with ACS 2021 data presented in Table A-36 below:
+This assessment is consistent with ACS 2021 data presented in Table A-38 below: